Olimp case

-The Olimp case is a criminal case initiated in 2019 by the National Security Committee of Kazakhstan against the activities of bookmaker companies OLIMP KZ, Alpha-bet and Onlybet on charges of illegal gambling, tax evasion, property legalization and participation in a criminal group.
+The Olimp case is a criminal case initiated in 2019 by the National Security Committee of Kazakhstan against the bookmaker companies OLIMP KZ, Alpha-bet and Onlybet on charges of illegal gambling, tax evasion, property legalization and participation in a criminal group.

-Olimp's case arose two weeks after the all-Kazakhstan press conference held by Olimp as the leader of the Association of Bookmakers of Kazakhstan, during which Olimp publicly accused the officials of the relevant ministry of creating (for the benefit of their own business interests) a private monopoly - a single betting operator named as "Betting Accounting Center".
+The case arose two weeks after the all-Kazakhstan press conference held by Olimp as the leader of the Association of Bookmakers of Kazakhstan, during which Olimp publicly accused the officials of the relevant ministry of creating (for the benefit of their own business interests) a private monopoly—a single betting operator named "Betting Accounting Center".

-Following Olimp, criminal cases were also initiated against other bookmakers in Kazakhstan: Profit betting, StavkaBet, PariMatch.kz, Finbet, Triumph, Favorit have been in criminal proceedings since 2020.
+Following Olimp, criminal cases were also brought against other bookmakers in Kazakhstan: Profit Betting, StavkaBet, and PariMatch.kz, Finbet, Triumph, and Favorit have faced criminal proceedings since 2020.